 86 district courts that deal with first instance proceedings in criminal and civil matters.

 The regional courts having jurisdictions over second instance proceedings in criminal and civil cases.

-There are two High Courts in the Czech Republic with jurisdiction in criminal and civil cases (Prague and Olomouc).
+There are two High Courts in the the Czech Republic with jurisdiction in criminal and civil cases (Prague and Olomouc).

 The Supreme Court and the Supreme Administrative court are the most representative courts in the Czech Republic.

 Legal advice and support in litigation cases can be offered by one of our experienced Czech lawyers.

 Our lawyers in Prague can handle administrative litigation cases of any kind, mentioning that these might be complex and might prolong.
 However, regardless of the complexity of the case you might deal with, our advisors can provide legal assistance and advice for construction permit appeals, tax appeals, real estate litigations involving construction companies in the Czech Republic.
 It is highly recommended to ask for legal advice and let a Czech lawyer take your case.

 How is debt collection made in Czech Republic?